odinuv/web/en/apv/articles/sql-join/index.md

 There are eight tables in the schema, each table has its columns and their data types listed in the schema.
 The schema also shows [keys](/en/apv/articles/relational-database/#key):

-- column marked with `PK` is part of Primary Key,
+- a column marked with `PK` is part of a Primary Key,
-- column marked with `FK` is part of Foreign Key,
+- a column marked with `FK` is part of a Foreign Key,
-- column marked with `K` is part of some other Key.
+- a column marked with `K` is part of some other Key.

 The database schema also shows lines representing *relationships* between tables (relations) -- these provide further details about the defined foreign keys.
 The relationship endpoints